 Mold Claims – Is There Any Insurance Coverage?

-Home owners, renters and landlords can buy insurance policy that’s able to cover mold clean up expenses.
-If you live in an area where mold often occur you should choose an insurance policy that cover mold damages.
+Homeowners, renters, and landlords can buy an insurance policy that’s able to cover mold clean up expenses.
+If you live in an area where mold often occur you should choose an insurance policy that covers mold damages.
 Are you having a mold that you know is not your fault?
 Contact Massey & Duffy to help you make the right claims on the damages done for you.